xroom-app/client-plugins/README.md

 })
 ```

+## Theme access
+Theme is exposed to plugins as `this.style`.
+Example usage: t.b.d

 ## Developing locally
 To be able to develop and test your code locally open the plugin manager on xroom.app, click Add on "Add new plugin"
 line, input plugin name and its root URL, that is a path to a remote directory.
 Both index.js and icon.png must be